2021-2022 Health & Safety

 COVID-19 Vaccination / Testing Requirements

-These requirements and protocols will be continually reevaluated as we progress through the school year, in anticipation that vaccines will become available for younger students, health agencies’ guidance may change, and/or declining COVID infection rates may reduce the threat to the safety of students and staff.
+In an effort to maintain safe, healthy learning environments that fully provide instruction and supports for all students, while balancing multiple layers of staffing challenges and workloads, HCPSS has continued to adapt its protocols and procedures around vaccine and testing requirements.
+Requirements and protocols are reevaluated as we progress through the school year, in anticipation that vaccines will become available for our youngest students, health agencies’ guidance may change, and/or declining COVID infection rates may reduce the threat to the safety of students and staff.

 Volunteers and Classroom Observers